For a company

 Germany Immediately after the set-up, the local trade office (Gewerbeamt) and the competent tax office (Finanzamt) should be contacted for registration of the company.

 Hong Kong All companies and local branches must apply for business registration with the Inland Revenue Department.
+Any person who submits an incorporation form of a private company at the Companies Registry will be deemed to have made a business registration application at the same time.

 Business registration certificate is generally issued within 30 minutes (if application is made over the counter) or two working days (if application is made by post) upon receipt of application.